 Given the history of eCommerce, which was designed for B2C, it is not surprising that credit cards are the widely adopted payment method for B2B online purchases too.
 However, B2B purchases are fundamentally different than B2C with distinct B2B payment trends.
 B2B orders are repeatable, sizable and often have a lower profit margin than B2C.
 From an economic standpoint, credit cards do not work for long term B2B accounts.

-In 2020, we expect to see companies offering multiple payment methods both online and offline.
-Whether it is online direct debit, net terms (in-house credit or white-labeled credit management), cards (open loop or closed loop), or other payment schemes, such as PayPal, B2B customers expect to have a synchronized purchase experience online and offline.
+In 2022, we expect to see companies offering multiple payment methods both online and offline.
+Whether it is online direct debit, net terms (in-house credit or white-labeled credit management), cards (open loop or closed loop), or other payment methods, such as PayPal, B2B customers expect to have a synchronized purchase experience online and offline.

 2. Account-based payment strategy

 The success of an account-based marketing strategy is due to the emphasis on personalized experience and engagement.
-In 2020, we expect to see an account-based payment offering, which demonstrates the same concept.
-If executed successfully, companies will see a lower cart abandonment rate, an increase in speed and ease of completing each transaction, and an additional profit margin.
+In 2022, we expect to see real growth in account-based payment offerings, which demonstrates the same concept.
+If executed successfully, companies will see a lower cart abandonment rate, an increase in speed, ease of completing each transaction, and an additional profit margin.

-Every payment option has its benefits and drawbacks.
-Depending on the needs of the customer segmentation, sales strategy and, risk profile, companies should offer the appropriate payment methods in 2022, including account-based strategies.
+Current B2B payments trends are focusing on more customizable customer experiences.
+Depending on the needs of the customer segmentation, sales strategy, and risk profile, companies should plan to offer the appropriate payment methods in 2022, including account-based strategies.

 3. System Integrations: Internally and externally